-- The H-2A program currently is limited to temporary or seasonal work.
-Many employers, particularly dairy farms, have been pressing for legislation to extend the H-2A program to year-round jobs, which most farmworker advocates have opposed.
-In fact, a rider in the House DHS fiscal year 2020 appropriations bill could open up the H-2A program to year-round work on an uncapped basis.
-The new bill would instead allow a limited number of year-round jobs, up to 20,000 per year in the first three years, with adjustments to the cap through ten years, followed by an assessment each year thereafter of whether there should be a cap and what it should be, based on specified factors.
-Employers seeking to access the H-2A program for year-round employment, however, must provide additional protections, including family housing and an annual paid trip home.
-In addition, dairy farms would be required to report injuries and deaths to OSHA, regardless of the dairy size, and to establish a workplace safety plan, including protections against sexual harassment. - In addition to the changes described above, the bill would create a 6-year pilot program of up to 10,000 "portable" H-2A visas, allowing workers to move freely between registered agricultural employers.
-At the end of the 6-year period, DOL, USDA and DHS must issue a report and decide whether to extend, expand or discontinue it.
+- The bill would also allow a limited number of H-2A visas for year-round jobs-up to 20,000 per year in the first three years-with adjustments to the cap through ten years, followed by an assessment each year thereafter of whether there should be a cap and what it should be, based on specified factors.
+Employers seeking to access the H-2A program for year-round employment, however, would be required to provide additional protections, including family housing and an annual paid trip home.
+In addition, dairy farms-where year-round jobs are common-would be required to report injuries and deaths to OSHA, regardless of the dairy size, and to establish a workplace safety plan, including protections against sexual harassment. - The bill would create a 6-year pilot program of up to 10,000 "portable" H-2A visas, allowing workers to move freely between registered agricultural employers.
+At the end of the 6-year period, DOL, USDA, and DHS would be required to issue a report and decide whether to extend, expand, or discontinue the program.